| Author |

 |

-Does anyone have access to KDATASCOPE?
-They could simply open and view the logs I sent using something like KDATASCOPE, right?
+Does anyone have access to KDASCOPE?
+They could simply open and view the logs I sent using KDASCOPE, right?

 Can you get the demo version directly, or is it a software CD?